cloudmesh-deprecated/deprecated-cmd3-pbs/README.rst

                                  address to host
 		[-r]		 indicates that files are located on a remote machine
-		-u <jobid>       Return the status of the given jobid
+		-i <jobid>       Return the status of the given jobid -u <email>	 Retrun the history of the given user

         Examples:
 		submit.py -h